jremmons/pyfakewebcam/README.md

 apt-get install v4l2loopback-utils

 # linux (optional)
-apt-get install python-opencv # provides a big performance improvement if installed apt-get install ffmpeg
+apt-get install python-opencv # 10x performance improvement if installed (see below) apt-get install ffmpeg # useful for debugging
 ```

 ## performance

 When I run the `examples/example.py` script on an Intel i7-3520M (2.9
 GHz, turbos to 3.6 GHz), the time to schedule a single frame is **~2.5
-milliseconds** (with opencv installed).
-You can use this library
+milliseconds** (with opencv installed). *You can use this library
-without installing opencv, but it is about 10x slower; time to
+without installing opencv*, but it is about 10x slower; time to
-schedule a frame without opencv is **~25 milliseconds** (RGB to YUV
+schedule a frame without opencv is **~26 milliseconds** (RGB to YUV
 conversion done with numpy operations).

+If your goal is to run at 30Hz (or slower) and ~25 milliseconds of
+delay is acceptable in your application, then opencv may not be
+necessary.

 ## usage